ampproject/amp-wp/readme.txt

 4. **Support the serving of AMP pages** to make it easier for site owners to take advantage of mobile redirection, AMP-to-AMP linking, no serving of invalid AMP pages, and generation of optimized AMP (e.g. AMP optimizer) by default.
 5. **Provide a turnkey solution** for segments of WordPress creators to be able to go from zero to publishing AMP pages in no time, regardless of technical expertise or availability of resources.

-The official AMP plugin for WordPress is a powerful tool that helps you build user-first WordPress sites, that is, sites that are fast, beautiful, secure, engaging, and accessible.
+The Official AMP Plugin for WordPress is a powerful tool that helps you build user-first WordPress sites, that is, sites that are fast, beautiful, secure, engaging, and accessible.
 A user-first site will deliver experiences that delight your users and therefore will increase user engagement and the success of your site.
 And, contrary to the popular belief of being only for mobile sites (it doesn&#39;t stand for Accelerated _Mobile_ Pages anymore!), AMP is a fully responsive web component framework, which means that you can provide AMP experiences for your users on both mobile and desktop platforms.

 ## AMP Plugin Audience: Everyone